10 Questions Every Defendant Should Ask Their Lawyer (Before It's Too Late)

 Common motions your attorney should at least be considering:

-• Motion to Suppress — argues evidence was obtained illegally (bad search, bad stop, Miranda violation)
+- Motion to Suppress, argues evidence was obtained illegally (bad search, bad stop, rights violation)

-• Daubert/Frye Motion — challenges the reliability of expert testimony or forensic evidence
+- Motion to Exclude Expert Testimony, challenges the reliability of expert testimony or forensic evidence

+Every motion your attorney does not file is a defense you will never have.
 Not every motion applies to every case.
-But if your attorney says "we don't need any motions," ask them to explain why — specifically — each one doesn't apply.
+But if your attorney says "we don't need any motions," ask them to explain why, specifically, each one doesn't apply.
+For a deeper dive, read our full guide on what motions your attorney should be filing.

 Question 4: "What is the prosecution required to prove, element by element?"

-Every criminal charge has elements — specific things the prosecution must prove beyond a reasonable doubt.
+But here's what nobody mentions: every criminal charge has elements, specific things the prosecution must prove beyond a reasonable doubt.
 If they can't prove even one element, they can't convict.

 For example, a drug possession charge might require proof that: